 IT infrastructure needs of small businesses can be extremely limited.
 These can be as small as few cabinets and a limited amount of storage space.
 It is quite obvious that such organization will have to outsource these resources because of considerable costs involved in building own data centers.

 This may be extrapolated to medium sized organizations that need to be more flexible in terms of resource availability.

 One of the most striking advantages of data center outsourcing is availability of a plethora of options that can cater to all types of investment strategies that can be governed by budget, size, and location.

-Organizations can choose colocation by leasing only the space, power, bandwidth, and manpower from the data center service provider.
+Organizations can choose colocation services by leasing only the space, power, bandwidth, and manpower from the data center services provider.
 This option allows organizations to own their equipment and have seamless access to the same.

 Organizations can look forward to reduce their manpower expenditure by availing managed services that take care of all operations of data centers.

 The most common type of outsourcing is to lease servicers and related services that can cover huge gamut of functions such as e-commerce, storage, emails, and databases.

 Vital attributes of outsourcing IT services

 Cost-effectiveness- The most obvious advantage of outsourcing IT services is the reduced TCO.
 Organizations can enjoy freedom of choosing from a wide spectrum of solutions without having to worry about additional manpower or infrastructure to support the same.
 SMEs can also select from the most affordable and proven service providers to optimize their IT infrastructure investment.
 There is no addition burden of managing staff, looking after regular upkeep, and to ensure round the clock monitoring of the facility.